-England is also the only major country in Western Europe which has no national spatial plan.
+In contrast with most other Western European countries, England has no national spatial plan.
 Scotland, Wales and Northern Ireland all have national spatial plans and some structure for regional or city-regional planning.
-The current Government's localist perspective means that there is neither a government regional policy, nor any national perspective on the spatial distribution of residential or employment growth.
+The localist perspective of recent Governments has meant that there has been neither a government regional policy, nor any national perspective on the spatial distribution of residential or employment growth.
 In this context, national government policy decisions on major infrastructure investment such as HS2 work within a policy vacuum in which there is no assessment of the extent to which infrastructure investment supports employment or residential growth in specific locations.
 From the perspective of ensuring the most cost effective use of public resources, such an approach appears grossly irresponsible.
 It must surely be the responsibility of a national government to set out spatially related priorities for use of central government resources, including resources raised from taxation, in terms of an assessment of potential long term social, economic and environmental impact.

-It is inappropriate and, bluntly, irresponsible for a planning Minister to express the view that the location of employment, housing or infrastructure should be primarily dependent on whether the existing residents of an area welcome the proposition.
+It is inappropriate and, bluntly, irresponsible for any planning Minister to express the view that the location of employment, housing or infrastructure should be primarily dependent on whether the existing residents of an area welcome the proposition.
 In fact Government is now largely reliant on local councils and local communities themselves to put forward proposals for growth.
 There is, therefore, now no national assessment of the spatial distribution of the employment, housing or infrastructure requirements arising from population growth and migration and, consequently, no ability to plan funding to support this assessment.
-Instead, Government seeks to react to the uncontrolled growth which may take place.
+Instead, government at all levels has had to react to the uncontrolled growth which may take place.
 The consequence is that in some locations there is a surplus of resources and capacity, and in others a deficit.
 The Government's view is that the market will self-correct.
 In practice this means that government will shift resources to areas which are economically strong and growing, but provide no support to areas in decline.
-Funding is often in arrears, rather than assisting LAs to undertake up front investment in social infrastructure such as education and health facilities.
+Funding is often in arrears, rather than assisting LAs to undertake up-front investment in social infrastructure such as education and health facilities.

-Regional inequity
+d) Regional inequity:

 The Government's regional economic planning and regeneration strategy, so far as it has one, is to support the winners while not seeking to mitigate disadvantage in the declining areas, so it is not surprising that the economic differentials between the South East and most of the rest of the UK are increasing rather than reducing.
 This trend is being reinforced by the very uneven cuts in local government spending and the retreat from equalization in the local government finance system.
 The previous objective of seeking to reduce regional inequity has long since been abandoned.
-As set out in the Lyons Report, a key priority for a new government should be to initiate a process for producing a national spatial plan, and for indicating areas of the country with a potential for employment and residential growth (not necessarily limited to the Greater South East) as a basis for national infrastructure planning; while at the same time identifying measures to support communities in decline and interventions which could at least stabilise the position if not reverse the decline, so that communities in these areas are not further disadvantaged.
+As set out in the Lyons Report, a key priority for a new government should be to initiate a process for producing a national spatial plan, and for indicating areas of the country with a potential for employment and residential growth (not necessarily limited to the Wider South East) as a basis for national infrastructure planning; while at the same time identifying measures to support communities in decline and interventions which could at least stabilise the position if not reverse the decline, so that communities in these areas are not further disadvantaged.

-Mechanisms for addressing strategic planning issues
+e) Mechanisms for addressing strategic planning issues: